-Beneficial to boot, composting at home is an eco-friendly way to recycle household waste and put some goodness back into your soil.
+Composting at home is an eco-friendly way to recycle household waste and put some goodness back into your soil.
 The great thing is, it’s never too late to get started.
-By next season, you might have a ready supply of free, perfectly proportioned compost, bursting with nutrients to give your soil and plants a beautiful boost.
+Soon you’ll have a supply of free compost, bursting with nutrients to give your soil a boost.

-Compost heaps, which are piles of organic refuse, work well in gardens which have the space for them as, generally, they are easier to access.
-Site your compost heap in a sunny or partially shaded position on soil or grass as this encourages worms to join the party and speed up the process.
+Compost heaps work well in gardens which have the space for them as, generally, they are easier to access.
+Site it in a sunny or partially shaded position on soil to encourage worms to access and speed up the process.
 Compost bins are good alternatives for smaller spaces and, unlike heaps, are portable too.

-Finally, tumbler bins are rotating and, as such, these speed up the process but they aren’t as easy to assemble or maintain as wooden or plastic types.
-Visit getcomposting.com for more information as some local councils offer heavily discounted bins to encourage people to recycle waste rather than send it to landfill.
+Finally, there are tumbler bins which rotate.
+These speed up the process, but they aren’t as easy to assemble or maintain as wooden or plastic types.
+Visit getcomposting.com for more information.
+Some some local councils offer discounted bins to encourage people to recycle rather than sending waste to landfill.

 Another great option is to install a wormery.
 Many are put of by the idea of keeping an army of worms but these little critters are really helpful.
-Rather than relying solely on micro-organisms to get the job done, the worms work towards breaking down waste as well so they tend to produce compost faster than other ways of composting!
+Rather than relying solely on micro-organisms to get the job done, the worms work quickly to break down waste.

 Just wrap the waste in newspaper to avoid fruit flies and avoid adding citrus, spicy foods or anything from the onion family, as the worms don’t like them.
 It will only take about three months to get crumbly compost that’s ready to use, so start now to have homemade compost ready for spring!